yann-yinn/ulysse/README.md

 INSTALLATION
 -------------

-Go to "your_installation_path/www/index_dev.php"
+* Copy "www/example.index.php" to "www/index.php" file (you may name it as you want or create several entry points, like index_fr.php)
-Rename "example.config" directory to "config".
+* Copy "example.config" directory to "config"
+* Rename "example.htaccess" to ".htaccess"

-Edit routes.php file to start
+Edit pages.php file to start create pages on your site.

 ROUTES.PHP
 --------------